 Years ago, most marketers were focused on creating high-quality infographics filled with useful facts, statistics, and visualizations.
 These assets, along with other long-form pieces of content, would populate their blogs and be optimized for search engines.

 With the introduction of cost-effective video production solutions paired with the rise in social media, businesses have turned their attention to video as the leading form of content marketing.
-This shift has occurred after many businesses started realizing the power of video and saw a positive return on investment for their efforts.
+This shift occurred after many businesses started realizing the power of video and saw a positive return on investment for their efforts.

 48% of consumers want videos to reflect topics and content they want to see.